 While we’ve done a lot to ensure this site’s accessibility, you may find some limitations:

-- while we always aim to communicate clearly and as simply as possible, some of the articles may require a reasonable level of technical understanding due to the technical nature of what they are about
+- while we always aim to communicate clearly and as simply as possible, reading some of our blogs may require a reasonable level of technical understanding due to the technical nature of what they are about

 Let us know if you have difficulties using this site